ashiven/enosim/README.md

    pip install --user -r requirements.txt
    ```

-3. Specify simulation details in **config.json** and **secrets.json**.

-4. Start the program (paths to the configuration files can also be defined in the environment variables `ENOSIMULATOR_CONFIG` and `ENOSIMULATOR_SECRETS`):
+3. Start the program (paths to the configuration files can also be defined in the environment variables `ENOSIMULATOR_CONFIG` and `ENOSIMULATOR_SECRETS`):

    ```bash
    python enosimulator -c /path/to/config.json -s /path/to/secrets.json
    ```

-5. Navigate to the frontend directory and start the frontend:
+4. Navigate to the frontend directory and start the frontend:

    ```bash
    cd ./frontend && npm install && npm run build && npm run start
    ```

-6. A graphical user interface is available at `http://localhost:3000` to monitor the simulation.
+5. A graphical user interface is available at `http://localhost:3000` to monitor the simulation.
 (It may take up to 20 minutes for the simulation to start.)

 #### Docker